vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

-# Configure Tanzu SaaS Components for Tanzu for Kubernetes Operations
+# Configure Tanzu SaaS Components for VMware Tanzu for Kubernetes Operations

-VMware SaaS services for Tanzu for Kubernetes Operations provide additional Kubernetes lifecycle management, observability, and service mesh features.
+VMware SaaS services for Tanzu for Kubernetes Operations (informally known as TKO) provide additional Kubernetes lifecycle management, observability, and service mesh features.
 This document outlines the configuration needed to set up the following VMware SaaS services.

 * [Tanzu Mission Control](#tmc) (TMC)
 * [Tanzu Observability](#to) (TO)